OpenZeppelin/cairo-contracts/docs/Access.md

 Initializes AccessControl and should be called in the implementing contract's constructor.

-This can only be called once.
+This must only be called once.

 Parameters: